Mastering the Past Tense: A Complete Guide to Usage and Rules

 • I wrote a letter to my friend.

-Read Also More: 35 Other Ways to Say "I Understand Your Point of View"
+Read Also More: 35 Other Ways to Say "It Was Good to See You Again"

 Note: The simple past tense is often accompanied by time expressions like “yesterday,” “last year,” or “in 1990.”